minio/sha256-simd/README.md

 Accelerate SHA256 computations in pure Go for both Intel (AVX2, AVX, SSE) as well as ARM (arm64) platforms.

+Update: As of Go 1.8, `crypto/sha256` offers similar performance for AVX2.

 ## Introduction

 This package is designed as a drop-in replacement for `crypto/sha256`.
 For Intel CPUs it has three flavors for AVX2, AVX and SSE whereby the fastest method is automatically chosen depending on CPU capabilities.
 For ARM CPUs with the Cryptography Extensions advantage is taken of the SHA2 instructions resulting in a massive performance improvement.